ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         **Graham Balshaw, Founder & Chairman**

-        “This is an incredibly special milestone for the family and one that myself, Sophie and Oliver are extremely grateful for.
-I've worked alongside my dad for 17 years and made so many great memories with him.
-My fondest memory is when he took me to Hong Kong for a week visiting exhibitions and suppliers.
-It was a great trip and really opened my eyes to the opportunities in international business, which since we have developed partnerships in China and Eastern Europe.
+        “This is a special milestone for the family and one that myself, Sophie and Oliver are extremely grateful for.
+I've learnt a lot working alongside my father for 17 years and we share some great memories.
+One of my fondest memories was travelling to China visiting suppliers, this was a great trip and really opened my eyes to the opportunities with international business.
+Since then we have developed partnerships all over the world.
 I'm excited for this new chapter where we plan to double turnover to £10million"\

         **Gareth Balshaw, Managing Director**